adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### `config.guest()` method
 This is a method that can be used in order to set the `guest` section of an instance of `ConfigGen`.
 It can also be used to retrieve current value of `guest` section, if used without parameters.

-> NOTE: setting a value for `guest` is mandatory in order to later generate a configuration file.

 - PARAMETERS: `input` (optional)

 - PARAMETER `input`: it can be either `false` or a string that contains the `guest` value to set